openmindculture/kleiderordnung-berlin/README.md

 Make sure to that the theme KleiderOrdnung got activated or activate it manually after installation.

 Features:
-- **accessible**: WCAG 2.0 compliant, tab-navigateable, high contrast
+- **accessible**: mostly WCAG compliant, tab-navigateable, high contrast
-- **animated** using subtle micro-animations and scrolling effects
+- **animated** using animations and scrolling effects unless user prefers reduced motion
 - **beautiful**: web design based on the visual corporate identity
 - **classic**: hybrid theme with custom post types, custom fields, and block editor support
 - **documented**: README for developers and an additional manual for website owners